Expired: SAP Fiori Cloud, extended demo – Preserving your Content Beyond 90 Days

 - Choose Import and import your theme

-There is no way to export any of the personalization or administrative tasks completed in the launchpad or Fiori Configuration Cockpit.
+There is no way to export any of the personalization or administrative tasks completed in the launchpad or SAP Fiori launchpad configuration cockpit.
 If you did some personalization or created a number of content packages I recommend taking pictures of your work so you can easily re-create it at a later time.
-The same applies to any roles you’ve created and assigned in HCP.
+The same applies to any roles you’ve created and assigned in SAP Cloud Platform.

 If you’ve done any other customization’s that aren’t mentioned here and you’d like to know how to preserve please comment on the blog and I’ll be happy to provide guidance.